Walmart Chief Responds To Furor Over Treatment Of Greeters With Disabilities

 "Part of me is afraid that ... they're going through the motions to appease people now, but eventually, down the road the results will be the same," Fogarty said.
 "I don't want to get Nathan's hopes up and in six months, they're going to do this all over again."

 In South Carolina, the family of Simon Cantrell has not received any new updates about his job.
-Cantrell, 21, is autistic and his father said he's been told he wouldn't qualify for the customer-host position, but they are hopeful for another job.
+Cantrell, 21, has autism and his father said he has been told he wouldn't qualify for the customer-host position, but they are hopeful for another job.

 "I felt kind of disappointed about how they're going to get rid of greeters," Cantrell said.
 "I know people are very proud of me and how hard I work, but I just don't understand why they just want to get rid of greeters."

-Note: Editor's note: If you're a Walmart greeter — or know someone who is — and would like to share your story with NPR, please reach out to us at tech@npr.org.